AbcreatorDev/ItemConnect/SECURITY.md

 ## Supported Versions

-The following versions are currently supported and
+The following versions are currently supported

 | Version | Supported          |
 | ------- | ------------------ |